If you are a military member or federal employee, you’re eligible to participate in the government’s Thrift Savings Plan (TSP).

 TSP plans are somewhat straightjacketed, in that you have to choose among one or more limited investment options.

-Several such options exist in the Thrift Savings Fund, and the assets owned by each option are completely out of the employee’s control.
+Several such options exist in the Thrift Savings Plan, and the assets owned by each option are completely out of the employee’s control.
 The only thing you can do is to mix and match the options you want.

 The most popular TSP options are the so-called Lifecycle Funds, composed of: